 My thoughts take as their point of departure the question about the relevance of our action which is described as psycho-social because it unites humanitarian aid (in the form of a cash transfer) with aid of a purely psychological character.
 I wonder whether dealing with this dimension has sense or is it not another one of our ‘riches’ which has been exported to an alien culture?
 This article of mine does not have any scientific claims – it has the value of personal reflections that I had to address in the field.
 I will therefore begin with the difficulties that were encountered – which in a certain sense would advise against an initiative involving psychological help – to then observe that a need exists to express emotions which are often taken for granted and not dealt with.
 To sum up, I would like to end by saying that what we are doing has sense.
 I will do this basing myself on the facts and experiences encountered in the field, recorded in from my personal diary.

 The evenings passed in the company of the Superior of the Saverians in Makeni, Fr.
 Luis Perez (a Spaniard), were a breath of fresh air.
 We spoke about and shared everything and even more: not only news but also reflections.
 One evening we talked about the difficulties of inculturation and of the challenges involved in introducing messages and techniques that are extraneous to a local culture.
 This is especially the case for some of the programmes of the overall project of the Camillian Task Force.
 Indeed, the psychological approach uses abstract concepts (wellbeing or malaise; emotions and feelings) which are alien to those who in order to define themselves have to refer to concrete situations and objects.
 There is no being well that is separate from the body and this in the local language people do not say ‘how are you?’ but ‘how is your body?’.
 This is because the body – which is so tangible – is the first indicator of wellbeing or malaise.
 In other words, there is no concept of wellbeing that is separate from the immediate, objective and perceivable feeling of the presence or absence of disturbances.
 Our European language – which is habituated to philosophical and abstract concepts – here finds itself ill at ease because it does not create bridges of communication but only confusion.
 Good, beautiful, right and wrong, wellbeing or malaise do not exist unless they are tangible.
-This is a barrier that is at times frustrating because questions 20150509_122730which for us are self-evident encounter as answers bewildered expressions and silence.
+This is a barrier that is at times frustrating because questions which for us are self-evident encounter as answers bewildered expressions and silence.
 A psychological approach based on speech here encounters all of its limitations and ineffectiveness.
 Not because the local culture does not communicate.
 Indeed, everything is based on communication; perhaps no other population makes such use of communication through the colourful and detailed description of facts and events.
 It is simply that local communication does not mange to engage in abstraction and to go beyond concrete, lived and described reality.

 I will not enter into an analysis of why an incapacity to engage in abstraction if applied to moral choices runs the risk of not seeing good and evil in themselves and seeing each choice on the basis of the effects or results that are obtained or hoped for.
 We encountered an interesting case of this kind in a group of young teenager girls who were orphans where moral assessment (which was obvious for us!) of their choices was not so obvious for the group, where some of these girls accepted the possibility of ‘selling themselves’ if this allowed them to support their families that were in a state of difficulty and their orphan siblings.
 I would like to quote the following words from my diary of that day: ‘I was shocked!
 I admired the freedom of thought of some young girls who thought that keeping their families alive at the cost of their own bodies was worthwhile.
 How can I allow myself to judge?
 In fact…starting with the most elderly, they began to die one by one by one’.